Transmitter location: Ocean County, New Jersey

 Professional Certification: SBE Certified Broadcast Radio Engineer

 Licensed September 27, 1968 as WN2HMH.
 I held the callsign WB3EZA briefly while working in Pennsylvania.
 The callsign of my New Jersey station was changed from WA2HMH to K2PG on May 24, 1977.
 The New Jersey station has been at its current location since May, 1992.
 I came to Wilkes-Barre in March, 2004 and moved to Huntington Township (a very rural area) in October, 2005.
-The New Jersey station is still on the air.
+The New Jersey station suspended operations in 2014 due to financial reasons.
+I could no longer afford the telephone lines for the remote control system.

 I enjoy restoring vintage radio equipment and using it on the air.
 Non-radio related interests include beekeeping, gardening, and just hanging out on the beach or hiking through the mountains and cooling off in a nice mountain lake.